-According to the Bill on return and detention of aliens (once it enters into force), contact with the outside world is guaranteed through certain people, amongst which the National Ombudsman, the legal counsellor of the alien, members of parliament and relevant NGOs.
+According to the Bill on return and detention of aliens (which still has to enters into force, as previously specified), contact with the outside world is guaranteed through certain people, amongst which the National Ombudsman, the legal counsellor of the alien, members of parliament and relevant NGOs.

 Current policies do not specify the capacity of visitors, but Paragraph A5/6.10 of the Aliens Circular grants detained migrants the right to receive visitors, to make phone calls and to send and receive correspondence.
 However, these rights may be restricted by the managing director of the detention facility when the person in question abuses them to abscond or obstruct their return procedure.
 There is however no information on how often this occurs.
 Up until June 2020, detainees were not allowed to receive visitors due to the COVID-19 pandemic.
 From June 2020, visits restarted, but were limited to a few times a week early in the morning, and only behind glass.

 The Dutch Council for Refugees has an active branch in the Schiphol detention centre, which enables the DCR to support asylum seekers during their asylum procedure.
 Asylum lawyers are also present on a regular basis at the Schiphol detention centre.
 Since 2018, the DCR has also consulting hours available three days a week for asylum seekers in the detention centre of Rotterdam.
 Furthermore, the DCR occasionally visits the centre in Zeist to provide legal assistance and information to asylum seekers.